Transition Coaching · Cinq Group

 Sessions 11–12

-Engagements are typically structured over 6 months.
-The framework adapts to the specifics of your transition — succession, role exits, identity shifts, or the accumulating question of whether success is delivering what you thought it would.
+The framework adapts to your specific transition: succession, role exits, identity shifts, or the accumulating question of whether success is delivering what you thought it would.

 Chuck and Ashley Elliott